rumenmitov/macroeconomics/pages/Chapter 7 - Unemployment and the Labor Market.md

 - **frictional unemployment** #definition
 	- caused by the time it takes workers to search for a job
 - **sectoral shifts** #definition
-	- changes in the composition of demand amon
+	- changes in the composition of demand among industries or regions